-Our FCF increased for the three months ended March 31, 2021, compared to the three months ended March 31, 2020, primarily due to an increase in cash provided by operating activities, which was driven by increased subscription sales, as a majority of our paying users are invoiced in advance, efficiencies driven by a decrease in facilities related expenses and a reduction in certain costs due to the COVID-19 pandemic, and a decrease in capital expenditures as a result of decreased spend on office build-outs.
+Our FCF increased for the six months ended June 30, 2022, compared to the six months ended June 30, 2021, primarily due to an increase in cash provided by operating activities, which was driven by increased subscription sales, as a majority of our paying users are invoiced in advance, and operating efficiencies.

-We expect our FCF to generally increase in future periods as we increase subscription sales and reduce our capital expenditures as we shift to a Virtual First environment.
-Although we expect to continue to purchase infrastructure equipment to support our user base, we anticipate that our capital expenditures related to building out our office spaces will continue to decline in future periods.
+We expect our FCF to generally increase in future periods as we increase subscription sales and drive operating efficiencies.
+We expect to continue to purchase infrastructure equipment to support our user base and anticipate that our capital expenditures will remain approximately consistent in future periods as we operate in a Virtual First environment.
 The timing of our operating expenses as described below, may result in FCF to vary from period to period as a percentage of revenue.